-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- -- --

+Land Use Element for East Pasadena: Goal 33, Policy 33.2: Provide for the clustering of pedestrian-oriented retail, office, and multifamily housing uses adjoining the Sierra Madre Villa Transit Village.
+Provide places where nearby residents can eat, shop, and meet friends.
+Improve access to local and regional transit by providing convenient options to reduce driving, contributing to reductions in vehicle trips, energy consumption, and GHG emissions.

-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- bicycling, and use of transit as an alternative to the automobile; Goal 19, Policy LU 19.4: Provide the opportunity for residents, patrons, and visitors to park once and visit many destinations in the Central District, Transit Villages, and Neighborhood Villages through centrally located shared parking while providing additional flexibility for businesses to provide parking off-site or participate in other alternative parking funding mechanisms; Goal 19, Policy LU 19.5: Accommodate the development of bicycle parking centers in the Central District, Transit Villages, and Neighborhood Villages and require larger development projects to incorporate secured and convenient bicycle parking facilities; Goal 31, Policy 31.5: Increase the network of transit, walking, and bicycling opportunities between sub-areas within the Central District through expanded services, additional rights of way/pathways with corresponding signage; and Policy 33, Policy LU 33.5: Promote the redevelopment of the large commercially developed parcels with a network of internal pedestrian ways and sidewalks along which buildings will be clustered, establishing a smaller, walkable block grid comparable to the Central District.
-Still, the GP EIR concluded that with buildout of the proposed General Plan Update, including buildout of the CDSP area, community-wide GHG emissions would not meet the long-term GHG reduction goal under Executive Order S-03-05.
-As such, new development under buildout of the proposed CDSP Update would be subject to the policies of the City's current Climate Action Plan, which was adopted in 2018 to fulfill the requirements under GP EIR Mitigation Measure 5-1, as well as additional climate action/GHG reduction plans established locally, state-wide, or federally at the time.
+Still, the GP EIR concluded that with buildout of the proposed General Plan Update, including buildout of the LPSP area, communitywide GHG emissions would not meet the long-term GHG reduction goal under Executive Order S-03-05.
+As such, new development under buildout of the proposed LPSP would be subject to the policies of the City's current Climate Action Plan, which was adopted in 2018 to fulfill the requirements under GP EIR Mitigation Measure 5-1, as well as additional climate action/GHG reduction plans established locally, state-wide, or federally at the time.